How do I start on a pilot's license?

 What are your Pilot Insurance Requirements for renters?

-Liability Coverage: $1,000,000-Each Occurrence $25,000-Passengers Physical Damage Coverage: Non-Owned Aircraft Coverage: $5,000.
+Liability Coverage: $1,000,000 Each Occurrence $25,000 Passengers Physical Damage Coverage: Non-Owned Aircraft Coverage: $5,000.

 Who maintains the aircraft at Santa Monica Flyers?

-Your safety and the maintenance of our fleet is and is our highest priority.
+Your safety and the maintenance of our fleet is our highest priority.
 Our aircraft are regularly maintained every 50 hours of operation.
 FAA mandated 100-hour, annual inspections, as well as non-mandated 50-hour inspections are performed at or before they are due.
 Our aircraft are maintained by some of the most experienced establishments on the field: Bill’s Air Center & Kim Davidson Aviation.
 Maintenance issues are dealt with expediently to ensure aircraft availability.

 Why Santa Monica Airport?

 Flying from Santa Monica Airport means flying in one of the busiest regions in the country: the LAX/Burbank/Orange County area.
-This allows students to learn in a highly challenging environment and develop his or her ability to fly in any situation.
+This allows students to learn in a highly challenging environment and develop their ability to fly in any situation.
 World-renowned aviation experts and pilots cite Southern California as being an airspace that, if mastered, prepares a pilot to fly in any other airspace in the World.
 Catalina Island, Big Bear Lake and the California High Desert also provide excellent aviation challenges, just a short hop from Santa Monica.
 Certificated pilots wishing to travel to these higher-level aviation destinations will require a “checkout” from a Certified Flight Instructor.